5antoshernandez/Housekeeping-Service-Estimate/README.md

 Now instead of spending money on vehicle maintenance, gas, their hourly wages (wife and her mom), this tool saves them thousands every year and is a great sales tool to agree on a range before committing to going out in-person or scheduling right then and there.

 P.S Please ignore the weird file adds and version control I manually did.
 I am new to git and this was my first repository in which I pushed/pulled/committed and updated the files.
-I have since stopped doing this weird manual stuff and use my terminal now.
+I have since stopped doing this weird manual stuff and use my terminal now and commits for version control.